sktomer/FSE-2012-Prest-Version-of-Dione/build-vm/README.md

 A vagrant tutorial can be found [here] (https://docs.vagrantup.com/v2/getting-started/index.html)
 Install [vagrant] (https://www.vagrantup.com/downloads.html) and [virtualbox] (https://www.virtualbox.org/wiki/Downloads) (preferrably latest versions) on host machine.
-The binaries for vagrant can be found [here] (https://www.vagrantup.com/downloads.html)
 The binaries and documentation for Oracle Virtual Box can be found [here] (https://www.virtualbox.org/) Deploys Base Vagrant Box from the link for [Ubuntu 14.04 Desktop] (https://vagrantcloud.com/box-cutter/boxes/ubuntu1404-desktop)